 GIRO ANTICO: The Epic History

-The Giro has a past more colorful than the Italian gruppetto’s jerseys – flamboyant police raids, disgraced leaders, arrogant tv producers choking more life out of their national Tour by demanding outrageous sums for tv rights – for sure ne’er a dull moment!
-Our PCN historian remembers some of the most “epic” of Giri…
+The Giro has a past more colorful than the Italian gruppetto’s jerseys – flamboyant police raids, disgraced leaders, a woman entrant – for sure ne’er a dull moment!
+We remember some of the most “epic” of Giri…

 The birth of the Tour de France in 1903 had been watched with increasing interest in Italy.
 It was joked about during the first years, but soon became a way to promote cycling – and especially its specialised press – some years after.
 Two major Italian newspapers – Gazzetta dello Sport and Corriere de la Sera – began thinking of organising a major cycling event that could match Henri Desgrange’s Tour de France.